isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-an-ant-exterminator-cost/index.md

 ####  i.
 Level of Infestation

 The market rule of the thumb is that large ant infestation requires more pay.
-This is attributed to the fact that, naturally, the expert will need more time and pest killer to deal with [ants](https://pestpolicy.com/ant-exterminator-in-seattle/).
-The level of pest infestation is best measured by the surface area covered and/or the number of ants found in a given square foot.
+This is attributed to the fact that, naturally, the expert will need more time and pest killer to deal with [ants](https://pestpolicy.com/ant-exterminator-in-seattle/).The level of pest infestation is best measured by the surface area covered and/or the number of ants found in a given square foot.

 ####  ii.
 The Type of Ant Species